drizzle-team/brocli/README.md

     :speech_balloon: - will be automatically prefixed with `-` if one character long, `--` if longer
     If you wish to have only single hyphen as a prefix on multi character name - simply specify name with it: `boolean('-longname')`

--   `positional()` - defines option as a positional-type option which requires data to be passed after a command as `command value`
+-   `positional(displayName?: string)` - defines option as a positional-type option which requires data to be passed after a command as `command value`
+    -   `displayName` - name by which option is passed in cli args
+    If not specified, defaults to key of this option
-    :warning: - does not consume options and data that starts with `-`
+    :warning: - does not consume options and data that starts with

 Extensions: